farao-community/farao-community.github.io/pages/docs/input-data/crac/creation-context.md

 - **isAltered** is a boolean equal to true if FARAO had to alter some elements of this remedial action when importing it.
 - **ImportStatus** contains further information about the import status of the element (see [appendix](#import-status))
 - **ImportStatusDetail** is a user-friendly message explaining why the element has not been imported (if applicable)
-- **isInverted** is a boolean equal to true if the imported remedial action had to imported with regard to the original CRAC convention, in order to comply with the PowSyBl network convention (this is especially useful for HVDC range actions).
+- **isInverted** is a boolean equal to true if the imported remedial action had to be inverted with regard to the original CRAC convention, in order to comply with the PowSyBl network convention (this is especially useful for HVDC range actions).
   If this field is set to true, the user should be careful to invert results accordingly (see example below).
 - **CreatedIds** holds the IDs of the FARAO remedial actions that were created from this native element (generally holds up